hgw8/bones/README.md

 #### node.js IRC bot framework

-Bones is the base framework I use for creating multithreaded IRC bots, originally developed as a way to hugely improve on the speeds of earlier versions of mercury (which were not multithreaded and was very slow)
+Bones is the base framework I use for creating multithreaded IRC bots, originally developed as a way to hugely improve on the speeds of earlier versions of mercury which was at one point extraordinarily slow.

+Bones will open all called bot commands in their own node process and then feed back the output as a string to the main file in order to be sent to IRC.
+This way the main process effectively only acts as a handler for prompts, forcing all outputs to be generated in seperate processes means the bot operates much faster than if the entire thing was just in the main bot.js file.

 ## Deployment